soundpress/RulesOfNYC/docs/c08/index.rst

    (10) falsify any business record;

-   (11) in the case of a wholesale, market or other business, continue to employ within any market a person who is required to have but has not received a valid photo identification card in accordance with the provisions of this subchapter, or whose photo identification card has been revoked or suspended;
+   (11) in the case of a wholesale, market or other business, continue to employ a person who is required to have but does not possess a valid photo identification card in accordance with the provisions of this subchapter, or whose photo identification card has been revoked or suspended;

    (12) utilize any motor vehicle in connection with a business operating in the market that is not properly registered with the New York State Department of Motor Vehicles and insured in accordance with 17 RCNY § 11-09;